 Today's events are located at the University of Montana UC Theater.
-A shuttle will run between the Holiday Inn and the UM campus every 30 minutes.
-Click the links below for more information including directions, parking and more.
+A shuttle will run between the host hotel and the UM campus every 30 minutes.
+Click the links below for more information on each event including directions, parking and more.

 9:00am - 2:00pm | BIG SKY PITCH